course-details-portlet

 The course covers a range of pedagogical formats and activities:

-• Group critique in the form of meetings with fellow students and supervisors
+• group interactions and discussions in the form of meetings with fellow students and supervisors

-• Further development of an artistic project throughout the semester.
-A presentation of work and processes and/or documentation thereof, are assessed at the end of the semester - in a progress review.
+• further development of an artistic project throughout the semester.
+A presentation of the artistic work and processes and/or documentation thereof, are assessed at the end of the semester in form of a written and oral progress review.

 Approved compulsory assignments are valid in the current semester.